LennartFr/Blockchain-at-Galvanize/README.md

     Creating ca.example.com ...

       CA: Certificate Authority https://hyperledger-fabric-ca.readthedocs.io/en/latest/
-      It provides features such as:
+      Comment: It provides features such as:
          1. registration of identities, or connects to LDAP as the user registry
          2. issuance of Enrollment Certificates (ECerts)
          3. certificate renewal and revocation

     Creating orderer.example.com ...

-    The Hyperledger fabric ordering service is intended to provide an atomic broadcast ordering service for consumption by the peers.
+        Comment: The Hyperledger fabric ordering service is intended to provide an atomic broadcast ordering service for consumption by the peers.
 This means that many clients may submit messages for ordering, and all clients are delivered the same series of ordered batches in response.